-Because wind turbines are monitored from a 24-hour, remote central office, the job can include on-call travel out to the field when issues arise.
+Wind turbines are monitored from a 24-hour, central office that’s typically in a remote location.
+That’s why a wind technician’s job may include on-call travel out to the field.

 - Install new wind turbine equipment

-- Repair and troubleshoot inoperable or worn equipment, including working in confined spaces inside or around the tower
+- Work in confined spaces inside or around the tower

 - Collect turbine data for testing and analysis